qifengpan/PIQDNN_FOR_PDE/README.md

 The results of some of the experiments can be found in: /results

+The codes used to generate data for Poisson equation can be found more detail in: https://github.com/qifengpan/2D-ShwarzSolver-for-Poisson

 ## How to run it
 The configuaration for the environment can be found in requirement.txt, the docker image for this implementation is in preparation, could be provided upon request.